 Alumna Linda Cliatt-Wayman ’92 (M.S.), will deliver the address at the graduate and doctoral ceremony at 3 p.m.

 Cliatt-Wayman is a noted leader in education advocacy on behalf of children living in poverty.
 After spending 20 years as a special education teacher, Cliatt-Wayman became principal of Philadelphia’s FitzSimons High School and later, the Young Women’s Leadership School at Rhodes High School, where during both appointments, she established her ability to transform low-performing schools.
 She then accepted an appointment as assistant superintendent of high schools for the School District of Philadelphia but returned to work as the principal at Strawberry Mansion High School.
 There, Cliatt-Wayman received national attention from ABC World News Tonight, Nightline and TED for her role in turning around the high school.
 After one year of her leadership, the school was removed from the federal Persistently Dangerous Schools List, and student achievement and test scores improved dramatically.
 Cliatt-Wayman was a Top 50 Finalist for the Varkey Foundation’s Global Teacher Prize, was named a KYW Gamechanger and received Philadelphia magazine’s Trailblazer Award.
 She will receive the Honorary Doctorate of Humane Letters.

 Both ceremonies will be held on campus.

-“Saint Joseph’s is especially proud to host this diverse and impressive group of honorary degree recipients who all model what we hope our graduates realize about their own aspirations: that success in their chosen fields should go beyond conventional achievements to culminate in an engaged citizenship that seeks to make a positive difference," says University President Mark C. Reed, Ed.D.
+“Saint Joseph’s is especially proud to host this impressive group of honorary degree recipients who all model what we hope our graduates realize about their own aspirations: that success in their chosen fields should go beyond conventional achievements to culminate in an engaged citizenship that seeks to make a positive difference," says University President Mark C. Reed, Ed.D.